What To Include On Your Wedding Invitations

 That way, all your guests come in the same dress code.

-You don’t want some thinking it’s chilled and laid back and turning up in jeans, whilst others are in black tie.
+You don’t want some thinking it’s chilled, laid back, and turning up in jeans, whilst others are in black tie.
 So best make the dress code clear on your invitations.

 Make it clear who you’re inviting to the wedding, is it Mary and Graham, Mary plus 1, or just Mary.